SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ### Task 5: Deploy custom modules to IoT Edge device

 In this task, you will deploy the vehicle telemetry module, Stream Analytics module, and an IoT Edge Storage module to the IoT Edge device.
 All will be deployed simultaneously so you can register the module routes to send vehicle telemetry data to the Stream Analytics module, then send the filtered data upstream to IoT Hub as needed.
-The Stream Analytics module will also send all telemetry data into IoT Edge Storage.
+The Vehicle Telemetry module will also send all telemetry data into IoT Edge Storage.
 The IoT Edge Storage module is responsible for synchronizing this data to a storage account in the cloud.
 The IoT Edge Storage module is intelligent, it can be configured to delete local blocks of data that have already been moved to the cloud, as well as recover from connection interruptions.
-IoT Edge Storage is ideal for a sometimes connected scenario, data will be held locally until an internet connection is available to upload to the cloud.
+IoT Edge Storage is ideal for a sometimes connected scenario, data will be held locally until a feasible internet connection is available to upload to the cloud.

 1. Open your **IoT Hub**.